terabyte/pokerrules/README.md

 ### Getting Started

 * For an overview of Texas Hold'em, see [wikipedia](https://en.wikipedia.org/wiki/Texas_hold_%27em) or other resources
-* We play no-limit, meaning you can go all-in at any time.
-If someone does not have enough money, they can still call and it creates a side pot.
+* We play no-limit, meaning you can go all-in (bet all the money in your stack) at any time.
+If someone does not have enough money, they can still call up to the amount they have.
+This creates a side pot.
 Having less money never forces you to lose the hand.
+You can never win more money than you had in your stack from each player in the hand.
+For details, see "side pots" under Betting Minutea
 * We play with chips that are styled and colored to resemble casino chips.
 They are labeled $1, $5, $25, and $100.
 These chips will be assigned a value (usually 1/10th) so that a $30 buy-in gets you 300 chips, which is what you might normally sit down at a standard casino table with for a 1/3 game.
 * You can top up to the table limit any time (between hands).
 You can leave the table any time but you cannot take some of your stack off the table, you have to leave the table for at least 2 orbits and come back to buy back in.
 * The minimum buy-in is 30 BBs rounded up, and the maximum buy-in is 100 BBs.
 For a $0.10/$0.30 game this is $10/$30.